New to Us - Have Questions?

 The church school classrooms for the younger grades are handicapped accessible; some of the classrooms for the upper grades are not.

-The ground floor, with the back entrance to the Barnes Community Room where community meetings such as AA and NA are held, is also handicapped accessible.
+The ground floor of the Meetinghouse, where the Barnes Community Room where community meetings such as AA and NA are held, is also handicapped accessible.

 What do people wear on Sundays?

 Practically anything!
 Wear whatever makes you comfortable.
-At the 10 a.m. service, many people wear what might be called “business casual”, but it varies from shorts and flip flops to suit and tie, sundresses to sweater sets and skirts, jeans and T- shirts to button-downs and khakis, leggings to dresses.
-The 8:00 am service is more casual.
+Many people wear what might be called “business casual”, but it varies from shorts and flip flops to suit and tie, sundresses to sweater sets and skirts, jeans and T- shirts to button-downs and khakis, leggings to dresses.
 We care that you’re there, not what you wear.

 Can I bring my coffee into the Sanctuary?